-The Leadership Intensive instructional is currently developing the 2023 slate of sessions, with a major emphasis on those topics most urgent and relevant to school leaders as they look ahead to the 2023-24 school year.
+The Leadership Intensive instructional team is currently developing the 2023 schedule with a major emphasis on those topics most urgent and relevant to school leaders as we look ahead to the 2023-24 school year.
 Below are sample sessions from previous Leadership Intensive programs:

 Participants will review “high stakes” state and federal accountability systems.
 The session includes some hands-on activities with ways to use multiple data sources to identify and address achievement challenges with a manageable action plan.
 Participants will also discuss charter renewal strategies and identify key steps to ensure preparation at all stages of school operations.

 After a brief overview of a typical charter school governing board’s origins and evolution, this presentation quickly moves into the finer points of successful charter school governance, including the major roles the governing board is expected to fulfill in its oversight capacity (e.g., delineating roles and responsibilities of school board members and staff, monitoring school fiscal performance, ensuring compliance with applicable laws and regulations, implementing and developing key documents, policies, and procedures, etc.).